JatinRamchandani/JatinRamchandani/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Undergraduate student at Indian Institute of Technology, Roorkee(https://www.iitr.ac.in/).
-- 🌱 &nbsp; I like building applications on multiple platforms.
+- 🌱 &nbsp; I like creating applications on multiple platforms using different technologies.
+That's it!

 <h3> 🛠 &nbsp;Tech Stack</h3>
 <p align= "left">